-- 1. Faculty will be asked to identify non-attending students of the first two classes for the term or the first class for those only meeting once weekly or online. - o Faculty accesses class roster through Web Access to check attendance. - Faculty notifies the Registrar's Office with the student name, class code and section for each student who did not attend and needs to be dropped. - Registrar will open non-attending student's seat to other students waiting for availability in that class. - 2.
-The Registrar will drop the student from the class, providing the information is relayed during the first week of class.
+- 1. Faculty will be asked to identify non-attending students of the first two weeks for the term - Faculty accesses class roster through Web Access to check attendance. - Faculty notifies the Registrar's Office with the student name, class code and section for each student who did not attend and needs to be dropped. - Registrar will open non-attending student's seat to other students waiting for availability in that class. - 2.
+The Registrar will drop the student from the class.